edHelper.com

 Dragonflies

-1 Dragonflies are top-notch pilots.
-They not only fly fast, but also have excellent control over their maneuvers in midair.
+1 Dragonflies are top-notch fliers.
+They not only fly fast, but they also have excellent control over their maneuvers in midair.
 When they jet along riverbanks or in wetland areas, they hold out their spiny legs in front to make little baskets for catching flying insects.
 They do not travel aimlessly, hoping an unlucky bug will somehow fly into their traps.
 Rather, they know exactly where to go.
 Dragonflies have two very big compound eyes, covering most of their heads.
 They see very well, so even the slightest movement will not escape them.
 As soon as they find a target, they track it down, scoop it up, and devour it.
 They complete the whole series of actions all while in flight!

 Paragraphs 3 to 4: